 Early Adopters Will Achieve Strategic Benefit

-Initially, we expect organizations that maintain high-value, mission-critical complex assets to be early adopters of AR & VR.
-Indeed, many already are.
+Initially, we expect organizations that maintain high-value, mission-critical complex assets to be early adopters of AR & VR services.
 As the technology matures and the costs become less prohibitive, we see a general adoption of the technology to be prevalent.
 The benefits of the technology will eventually drive most service organizations to use it in order to remain competitive.

 At present, it is a balance of cost, change management appetite, and perceived benefit.
 As more companies start to benefit from the performance improvements, late adopters will be compelled to enter the market.
 It is due to this that we feel that the early adopters will achieve a strategic benefit.
 Unilever has reported that they successfully reduced downtime of their assets by 50% through the utilization of the technology and reduced training time by more than 85% while also reducing the time to gather asset information for a repair by 90%.
 These types of gains will provide a significant competitive advantage against their competition.